Laptops, phones and other tech products often feature in EOFY and clearance sales happening this time of year

 What you can’t claim

-The tax office says it often sees people trying to slip through outlandish claims in order to reduce their tax and says it'll be paying close attention to work-related and working from home deductions this coming tax season.
+The tax office often sees people trying to slip through outlandish claims in order to reduce their tax and says it’ll be paying close attention to work-related and working-from-home deductions this coming tax season.

-Last year, it uncovered attempts to deduct air fryers, TVs and $10,000 in luxury clothing and accessories by people for whom these purchases had little to do with work.
+It’s previously uncovered attempts to claim air fryers, TVs and $10,000 in luxury clothing and accessories by people for whom these purchases had little to do with work.

 While few of us could claim we need these products to do our jobs, sometimes you do need to splash out on the latest entertainment or kitchen appliances – even if it won’t be a tax deductible purchase.